PL outslugs CL in NPB All-Star Series opener | The Japan Times

 Game 2 is Saturday night at Koshien Stadium.

-“We’re in the middle of a winning streak right now and we’re going to try to keep it tomorrow,” Mori said.
+“We’re in the middle of a winning streak right now and we’re going to try to win and keep it tomorrow,” Mori said.

+It was just like old times for the Lions on Saturday night.

+Mori was the big star of the game with his homer and three RBIs.

 Already leading 4-1 thanks to the home runs, the PL padded its lead with an RBI groundout by Mori and an RBI single from the Chiba Lotte Marines’ Takashi Ogino in the ninth.